Sustainability at JWU

 Explore the present — and future — of energy conservation and sustainable practices at JWU.
 We collaborate with students, faculty and staff to develop innovative solutions that enhance environmental stewardship and responsible resource use.
 By striving to build a greener tomorrow, we hope others will be inspired to do the same.

 “Higher education plays a key role in the sustainability movement, especially as more students prioritize these initiatives when choosing a school.
 Incoming students want to have belong to a healthy, comfortable and sustainable campus.”
-ECO Director Matthew Fannon
+Matthew Fannon, Sustainability & Resource Management director

 2013 JWU ECO Established